krish567366/Entropic-AI/paper_draft.md

 ---

-*"In the dance between order and chaos, intelligence emerges not through instruction, but through the inexorable pull of thermodynamic truth."* — E-AI Philosophy
+*"In the dance between order and chaos, intelligence emerges not through instruction, but through the inexorable pull of thermodynamic truth."* — eai Philosophy